kirat13/SignUp-Form-Java-JDBC-Servlet-/README.md

 ## Overview
-This project implements a stylish login system using Bootstrap for the frontend and JDBC Servlet for backend integration with SQL database.
-It features a modern login form with social login options and a signup feature that remembers user information.
+This project implements a stylish sign in system using Bootstrap for the frontend and JDBC Servlet for backend integration with SQL database.
+It features a modern sign in  form with social login options and a signup feature that remembers user information.

 ## Features

-* Responsive login form using Bootstrap
+* Responsive Sign in  form using Bootstrap

 * Email and password authentication
 * "Remember me" functionality